 This special document is a valuable analytical paper upon the potential connections in between adult education and Sustainable Developments by addressing some relevant choices and limitations for adult education.

 You can search for further material in the INTALL information tool.

-To test your learning advance on the comparative topic of sustainable development goals (SDGs) and implications for the work of adult educators, we have prepared a quiz for you!
-Also, we have created a discussion board where you can get in contact with other learner who work on the topic!
-Please sign up to OpenWueCampus under the following link first:
+To test your learning progress on the comparative topic of Sustainable Development Goals (SDGs) and their implications for the work of adult educators, we have prepared a quiz for you!
+Also, we have created a discussion board where you can get in contact with other learners who work on the topic.
+Please first sign up for OpenWueCampus under the following link: